 Now on a more formal note, here is my official bio:

 I am a historical fiction writer and 17th Century enthusiast, with a particular interest in the English Civil War (ECW).
-I belong to the following organizations: the Romantic Novelists’ Association, the Romance Writers of America, the Historical Novelist Society (HNS) and the Writers’ Community of Durham Region (WCDR) where I previously sat on the Board of Directors.
+I belong to the following organizations: the Romantic Novelists’ Association, the Historical Novelist Society (HNS) and the Writers’ Community of Durham Region (WCDR) where I previously sat on the Board of Directors.
 I am a co-editor and contributor to the English Historical Fiction Authors Blog, a site devoted to English history, and assist with social media for the HNS.
 Recently, I became a proud member of the Battle of Worcester Society, an organization devoted to keeping this historic battle in the forefront of history.